 While many people think they don’t need a lawyer to help with an uncontested divorce in Texas, hiring a reputable divorce attorney to help navigate the divorce process can prevent a lot of headaches.
 This is especially true when an uncontested divorce becomes contested or any distribution or transfer of property is involved.

-In the example above, both parties agreed to get divorced, were aware that a divorce was in process and no community property or children were involved.
-There are other cases where one party will file for uncontested divorce in Texas, serve the other party with the Petition for Divorce and the responding party then files an answer contesting the divorce.
+There are cases where both parties agree to get divorced, know that a divorce is in process and no community property or children are involved so the divorce remains uncontested.
+However, there are other cases where one party will file for uncontested divorce in Texas, serve the other party with the Petition for Divorce and the responding party then files an answer contesting the divorce.
 We strongly recommend hiring a divorce attorney in such cases, as the process can quickly turn into a long, drawn-out battle.

 When a divorce is contested and no minor children are involved, community property and/or spousal maintenance might be at issue.
 A divorce attorney can help negotiate a fair financial settlement and also ensure that any ancillary documents are filled out and filed appropriately.